-If you already have installed a previous software version, there are several things you have to consider before you update to the current PRTG version.
+If you already have a previous software version installed, there are several things you have to consider before you update to the current PRTG version.
 Please see section Detailed System Requirements to see all requirements for the current PRTG version.

 We recommend that you always have a proper backup of your monitoring data and configuration.
 In most cases both will be maintained when upgrading.
 Anyway, we recommend a backup before upgrading.
 For details, see the Knowledge Base: How do I backup all data and configuration of my PRTG installation?